Move over, Scott Adkins! First look at Karl Urban as Johnny Cage in New Line’s ‘Mortal Kombat’ reboot sequel

-A sequel to the James Wan-produced reboot of Mortal Kombat, a martial arts-thriller based on the highly-successful video game franchise of the same name, is currently in the works from New Line.
-And Simon McQuoid, who directed the reboot, will be back in the director’s chair!
+A sequel to the James Wan-produced reboot of Mortal Kombat, a martial arts-thriller based on the highly-successful video game franchise of the same name, is currently being prepped for release at New Line.
+And Simon McQuoid, who directed the original reboot, is back in the director’s chair!

 New Line has enlisted the writing skills of Jeremy Slater, who is best known for penning Marvel/Disney+ series Moon Knight (via Deadline).
 The first film was written by Greg Russo (the upcoming Category 6), Dave Callaham (Wonder Woman 1984), with a story by Oren Uziel (The Cloverfield Paradox).